-Even if it is just one tooth that is missing, the loss affects all the other teeth as well, as teeth create structure for the mouth and rely on each other for stability.
+Even if it is just one tooth that is missing, the loss affects all the other teeth as well, as teeth create the structure for the mouth and rely on each other for stability.
 Aside from the medical issues, tooth loss can really affect one’s self-esteem and have social consequences as well.

-Dental Implants: A Better Solution
+Dental Implants In San Antonio: A Better Solution For Tooth Loss

-What happens when a tooth is lost is the root no longer stimulates or stabilizes the bone, which in turn causes bone loss.
-An implant solves this problem by using titanium posts that biochemically fuse with the bone to take the place of the root.
-This is why implants are a more natural option to tooth replacement.
+What happens when a tooth is lost is the root no longer stimulates or stabilizes the jawbone which causes bone loss.
+Dental implants solve this problem using titanium posts that biochemically fuse with the bone to take the place of the root.
+This is why dental implants are a more natural option for tooth replacement in San Antonio.

-Anatomy Of The Implant
+Anatomy Of Dental Implants

 The Implant Post

 The post is a threaded screw made of titanium that is safe for oral use.
 It replaces the root and supports the bone in absence of a natural root.
-Since the bone is stimulated, it fuses with the post creating a stable bond that is long lasting.
+Since the bone is stimulated it fuses with the post creating a stable bond that is long-lasting.